Nigel Lawson: Retirement

 On 1 July 1992, Lawson was given a life peerage as Baron Lawson of Blaby, of Newnham in the County of Northamptonshire.

-In 1996, Lawson appeared on the BBC satirical and topical quiz show Have I Got News for You and, as a former Chancellor (the position of Chancellor being one of the Great Offices of State) he had held the highest political office of any guest.
-He occasionally appears as a guest on his daughter Nigella's cookery shows.
+In 1996, Lawson appeared on the BBC satirical and topical quiz show Have I Got News for You, in which he secured his team a last-minute victory.
+He occasionally appeared as a guest on his daughter Nigella's cookery shows.

 Lawson served on the advisory board of the Conservative magazine Standpoint.

-In 2013, Lawson advocated Britain leaving the EU.
-He argued that 'economic gains [from leaving the EU] would substantially outweigh the costs'.
+In 2013, Lawson advocated Britain leaving the European Union.
+He argued that "economic gains [from leaving the EU] would substantially outweigh the costs".
 In the 2016 EU referendum, he supported Leave and was appointed chairman of the Vote Leave campaign.